coderSomya/oracle-of-delphi/3/a/answer.md

 ```
 (4c2*1 + 4c1*2)*5 + 5c2
 ```
-(Proof is left as an exercise for the user)
+(Proof is left as an exercise for the reader)

 ## Answer